Post-acute withdrawal syndrome (PAWS) is a set of symptoms that persist for weeks or even months after you’ve achieved sobriety from a substance.

 Many people have the misconception that substances — and opioids in particular — only cause acute withdrawal symptoms in the first hours to days after discontinuation.

-While withdrawal symptoms tend to be severe in the first few days, it’s not true that they go away entirely after a few days.
+While withdrawal symptoms tend to be most severe in the first few days, it’s not true that they go away entirely after a few days.
 In fact, opioids change the brain’s chemistry so profoundly that withdrawal symptoms can persist for weeks or even months after discontinuation.

 Though not well-studied, PAWS appears to be most common in people who misuse alcohol, opioids and benzodiazepines.[1]
 PAWS has also been linked to long-term marijuana use.